 This report presents results from an NBGH fielded large employer survey and insights from a BCBSA survey of their consumer community.
 The results include information on the most prevalent point solutions, challenges employers have had in implementing point solutions, and other key findings that could impact the future of how employers contract/partner with vendors for various health and welfare services.

-National Business Group on Health/Fidelity Investments' Embracing a Broader Definition of Well-Being
+National Business Group on Health/Fidelity Investments' Making Well-being Work

 This annual survey of large employers provides details on the types of programs employers are offering to improve employee health and wellbeing, the challenges they have faced and how they have leveraged incentives to engage employees.